CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

          define_macros = [('HAVE_CBLAS', None)]
       ```

+      (NumPy's embedded OpenBLAS library is in the virtualenv's
+      `site-packages/numpy.libs/` on Linux, or
+      `site-packages/numpy/.dylibs/` on macOS, or
+      `site-packages/numpy/.libs/` on Windows.)

 1. **Required:** Add the following line to your shell profile and run it in your current shell.
 This gets more consistent results from OpenBLAS and it improves performance significantly,
 especially when called from multiple processes.